Hua Lamphong railway station

 Bangkok (Hua Lamphong) railway station (สถานีกรุงเทพ (หัวลำโพง), RTGS: Sathani Krung Thep (Hua Lamphong)) is a railway station in Pathum Wan, the former central passenger terminal in Bangkok and the former railway hub of Thailand.
 It is in the center of the city in the Pathum Wan district, and is operated by the State Railway of Thailand (SRT).
-It is not to be confused with Krung Thep Aphiwat Central Terminal, which is the current central station.
+Long distance trains moved to the new central station at Krung Thep Aphiwat Central Terminal in 2023.

 Naming

-The station is officially referred to by the State Railway of Thailand as Bangkok railway station or Sathani Rotfai Krung Thep (สถานีรถไฟกรุงเทพ) in Thai.
+The station was officially referred to by the State Railway of Thailand as Bangkok railway station or Sathani Rotfai Krung Thep (สถานีรถไฟกรุงเทพ) in Thai.
 Hua Lamphong (หัวลำโพง) was originally the informal name of the station, used by locals, tourist guides and the public press.
-In outlying areas of Thailand the station is commonly referred to as Krungthep Station, and the name Hua Lamphong is not well-known.
 In all documents published by the State Railway of Thailand (such as train tickets, timetables, and tour pamphlets) the station is uniformly transcribed as Krungthep (กรุงเทพ) in Thai.
 As of 19 January 2023, following the opening of Krung Thep Aphiwat Central Terminal, the station was officially renamed Bangkok (Hua Lamphong) railway station.

-The name Hua Lamphong is the name of both a canal and a road (now Rama IV Road) that used to pass near this station.
+The name Hua Lamphong is the name of both a canal and a road (now filled as Rama IV Road) that used to pass near this station.
 The name Hua Lamphong, some say originated from the green plains surrounding the area in the past that were used to graze the cattle of the Muslim community, when the people saw the cattle running vigorously in the plains, it was named the Thung Wua Lamphong ('swaggering bulls plains'), eventually being called Hua Lamphong.
 Others presumed that the name originated from a species of plant called Lamphong (Datura metel), a toxic plant that used to grow abundantly in the area.

 It is also thought that the name may have a Malay origin as a mixture of khua in Thai, meaning 'bridge', and the word lampung in Malay (pronounced lumpung) meaning 'to float'.
 Loi Khua Lumphung, thus meaning a temporary bridge (across or floating on the river) then become known as Hua Lamphong by Thais.

-Hua Lamphong railway station actually was a name of another railway station of private Paknam Railway Line which operated before the founding of the Royal Siamese Railway Department (now the State Railway of Thailand).
-Hua Lamphong railway station was opposite the present day Bangkok railway station.
+Hua Lamphong railway station actually was a name of another railway station of private Paknam Railway Line which operated before the founding of the Royal State Railways of Siam (SRS—now the State Railway of Thailand).
+Hua Lamphong railway station was opposite the present-day Bangkok railway station.
 It opened in 1893 and closed in 1960 in conjunction with the dissolution of the Paknam Railway Line.
 The site of the demolished Hua Lamphong railway station borders Rama IV Road.
-Today, the Bangkok subway's Hua Lamphong MRT station lies beneath it.
+Today, Hua Lamphong MRT station lies beneath it.